 Perhaps I should have been the one to help my sister see that her art was viable.
 That's what Varnette Honeywood's sister Stephanie did by helping her create Black Lifestyles, when the popularity of the Cosby show flung Varnette's art to the national stage.
 And that's what Jane did for Walt.

 It's not too late.
-If Mrs. Walker at 87 can see her dream realized surely my sister can share her talents with the world.
-That is my goal for 2008.
-Thanks, Mr. Walker!
+If Mrs. Walker at 87 can see her dream realized surely my sister can share her

 Take care, and hope to see you on Feb.
 16!